Existence of mASD connections on 4-manifolds with cylindrical ends: Gluing two connections

 \section{Gluing two $\mASD$ connections}

 Here we state and prove our first gluing result, which discusses gluing together $\mASD$ connections over the compact parts of two cylindrical end 4-manifolds.
 When the connections are not regular, the resulting connection may not be $\mASD$, and its failure to be $\mASD$ is captured by a suitable obstruction map.
 Our set-up is very similar to that of $\ASD$ gluing outlined in Donaldson--Kronheimer \cite[Section 7.2]{donaldson-kronheimer1}, to which we refer the reader for more details at various points.
-Here too we have tried to keep our notation as consistent with that of \cite{donaldson-kronheimer1} as possible.
+When introducing new terms for the analysis, we have tried to keep our notation as consistent with that of \cite{donaldson-kronheimer1} as possible.
 Our emphasis below will be on the new features that arise in the $\mASD$ setting.
-In the present section, the only serious new features arise from the fact that the operator $s$ has several nonlinear terms not present in the usual $\ASD$ setting; these features manifest themselves in the proofs of the claims appearing in the proof of Theorem \ref{thm:1}.
+In the present section, the only serious new features arise from the fact that the $\mASD$ operator $s$ has a nonlinear term not present in the usual $\ASD$ setting; these features manifest themselves in the proofs of the claims appearing in the proof of Theorem \ref{thm:1}.